indie-master/exchange_bot/README.md

 export EXCHANGE_BOT_ROOT=/home/bot/exchange_bot
 ```

 With the variable set you can call `CBR-rates` from any directory.
-You can also pass the repository explicitly for a one-off invocation without touching the environment:
+When you are inside the repository already you can simply run `CBR-rates` (or even `python CBR-rates`) without any additional parameters thanks to the script's automatic root detection.
+For a one-off invocation outside of the repository you can pass the path explicitly without touching the environment:

 ```
 CBR-rates -C /home/bot/exchange_bot status